 Does Melatonin Expire?

-Like other supplements, melatonin doesn’t really “expire” in the sense that it doesn't become dangerous to take.
+Like other supplements, melatonin doesn’t really “expire” in the sense that it never becomes dangerous to take.
 It just becomes less potent over time.
-So, an old bottle of melatonin pills won’t necessarily hurt you, but they also probably won’t be as effective as they used to be.
+So, an old bottle of melatonin pills won’t hurt you, but they also probably won’t be as effective as they used to be.
 The question is, how long will they stay effective?
 Let’s consider a few different sources.

 What The FDA Says